 - Other matters to be decided by the Executive Committee and the General Meeting.

 - The amount required for each of the needs of the association should be purchased and spent through vouchers from the Treasurer as permitted in the budget.

 - Expenditure in excess of the budget must be approved by the Executive Committee and approved by the General meeting as an additional budget by the end of the year.

 - Assume the duties of Secretary in the absence of the Secretary.

 The Treasurer shall be responsible for all transactions relating to money.
 Keeping proper records of all the money received from the association.
 Sign official receipts.
-Up to Rs.10,000 / – can be kept by the treasurer for essential expenses incurred in carrying out group activities and the excess amount should be deposited in the name of the President in any recognized bank as determined by the Executive Members or the General Meeting.
+Up to Rs.10,000 / – can be kept by the treasurer for essential expenses incurred in carrying out group activities and the excess amount should be deposited in the Name of the Association Bank Account.
 Proper vouchers and bond forms should be signed and kept for the money given.
 Keep passbooks and checkbooks.
 All receipts issued by the group must be stamped by the association.

 An auditor may be appointed from a member or an outsider to audit the annual accounts prepared by the Executive Committee.
 The first year auditor shall be elected by the Executive Committee and subsequent years by the Annual General Body.
 The Auditor shall not be considered a member of the Committee.

 Information on records to be kept by the Association File of group terms and registration certificate Minutes Book, Admission Register, Receipt Books, Stock Register, Budget Book, Association Register, Passbooks and Check Books of Capitals Registration of Costs and Costs of Deposits Statements (Files of Activity Reports, Balance Sheet etc.) Notice Book Writings File Inward Register, Outward Register, Stamp Account Book Team Required Register required.